CBSE Class 7 Science Notes Chapter 4 Heat

 Ex.
 4.1 – Hot and Cold

-- In our daily routine, we come across a number of objects, out of which some are hot while other objects are cold.
+- In our daily routine, we come across several objects, out of which some are hot while other objects are cold.

-- E.g :- When a frying pan kept on a burning gas stove becomes hot but the handle of the pan is cold.
-Even among the hot objects, some objects may be hotter than the other.
+- E.g:- When a frying pan kept on a burning gas stove becomes hot but the handle of the pan is cold.
+Even among the hot objects, some objects may be hotter than others.

-- In the same manner, among the cold objects, some objects may be colder than the other.
+- In the same manner, among the cold objects, some objects may be colder than others.